Vocal coach: Training and experience

 The training and education of vocal coaches vary widely.
 Many vocal coaches are former or current professional singers.
-Some vocal coaches have extensive formal training, such as a Bachelor of Music, a Master of Music, a Conservatory diploma, or degrees in related areas such as foreign languages or diplomas in human kinetics, posture techniques, or breathing methods.
+Some vocal coaches have extensive formal training, such as a Bachelor of Music, a Master of Music, a conservatory diploma, or degrees in related areas such as foreign languages or diplomas in human kinetics, posture techniques, or breathing methods.
 On the other hand, some vocal coaches may have little formal training, and so they rely on their extensive experience as a performer.
 For example, a native German language speaker who moves to the US may begin providing German diction coaching to amateur vocal students, and over several decades, this vocal coach may develop a broad range of on-the-job experience in coaching German-language singing styles such as lieder and Wagnerian opera.

 Vocal coaches may also come to their profession through other routes, such as related musical professions or from other fields.
 Some vocal coaches, for example, are rehearsal pianists with decades of experience accompanying singers, or former or current choral, music theater, or symphony conductors.
-More rarely, vocal coaches may come to the profession from a non-musical route.
+More rarely, vocal coaches may come to the profession from a nonmusical route.
 For example, a specialist in Alexander Technique, yoga, or medical aspects of the throat and vocal cords may begin to specialize in coaching and training singers.

 The vocal coaching field is competitive, especially at the highest professional levels.
 Salaries vary greatly, as do the conditions of work.
 While a small number of top vocal coaches can command very high hourly or daily rates, most vocal coaches, like most other music and arts professionals, tend to have salaries which are below the average for other professions which require a similar amount of education and experience, such as economists or bank managers.
 The work conditions vary widely, from part-time or occasional freelance work for individual singers, opera companies, or record companies, to full-time contracts or multi-year jobs for universities (coaching vocal performance students and students in opera courses) or music theater companies.